Touexe/Youtube-dl-with-IDM/README.md

 downloader = IDMan()
 destination_path = r"" # The folder path you want your downloading video to be saved

-ydl_opts = {'format':'best'} # Choose the video format you want or using the best format available
+ydl_opts = {'format':'best'} # Choose the video format you want or using the best format available by default

 def extractor(url):
     with youtube_dl.YoutubeDL(ydl_opts) as ydl: